Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkvariable.md

     }
  ```

-While the above example isn't the "recommended" way to synchronize a list that often changes (that is, one or more elements position/order or add/remove), it is just an example of how you can "define your own rules" through using `NetworkVariableBase`.
+While the above example isn't the "recommended" way to synchronize a list that often changes (that is, one or more elements position/order or add/remove), it's just an example of how you can "define your own rules" through using `NetworkVariableBase`.
 Whether you handle managed or unmanaged value types is up to you.

 The above code can be tested by:
 - Using the above code with a project that includes Netcode for GameObjects v1.0 (or higher).